There are a lot of reasons why your AC system freezes up.

 - Slack fittings

-How long your unit has been installed and the spot of the leak play a role in whether you should repair or replace your AC system.
+How long your unit has been installed and the spot of the leak play a part in whether you should repair or replace your AC system.

-Dusty evaporator coil—Throughout the seasons, the evaporator coil attracts dirt and causes troubles resembling a dusty filter.
-You’ll gradually get lower airflow until your equipment freezes or stops cooling.
-You’ll need to contact Air Engineers Service Experts to fix the issue.
+Filthy evaporator coil—Throughout the seasons, the evaporator coil gets dirty and causes troubles resembling a dusty filter.
+You’ll gradually receive lower airflow until your equipment freezes or stops cooling.
+You’ll need to contact to fix the malfunction.

 Malfunctioning blower motor or relay—A blower motor running at the wrong speed or not working at all can create freezing.
-It may also be sporadic, going at full speed and going slower after it heats up.
-Or a relay may force it to work one time and not the following time.
-In either state, you will need to contact Air Engineers Service Experts to correct the problem.
+It may also be sporadic, running at full speed and decelerating after it heats up.
+Or a relay could force it to work one time and not the next.
+In either state, you will need to contact to correct the problem.

-Requesting yearly AC maintenance or heat pump maintenance can help you skip this problem.
-Our technicians will meticulously check and clean your unit, which often allows us to spot minor troubles before they cause major troubles.
+Requesting regular AC maintenance can help you bypass this problem.
+Our technicians will meticulously check and clean your equipment, which typically allows us to locate little problems before they turn into major troubles.